microsoft/T-MAC/README.md

 > The following process could be more complicated.
 However, if your deployment scenerio doesn't require a native build, you can use WSL/docker and follow the Ubuntu guide.

 First, install Visual Studio 2022(/2019) and toggle on `Desk development with C++`.
+DO NOT toggle on `C++ Clang tools for Windows` because the Clang version is probably not compatible.
+And then install Clang-17.0.6 from [LLVM official release](https://github.com/llvm/llvm-project/releases/download/llvmorg-17.0.6/LLVM-17.0.6-win64.exe).

+> Remember adding the installed directory `/path/to/LLVM/bin/` into your computer's environment variable `PATH`.

 Then, create conda environment within `Developer PowerShell for VS 20XX`.

 ```powershell
 git clone --recursive https://github.com/microsoft/T-MAC.git